awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

    }
    ```
 **Note**
 The primary key is required\.
 This code adds an item that has primary key \(`year`, `title`\) and `info` attributes\.
-The `info` attribute stores sample JSON that provides more information about the movie\.
+The `info` attribute stores JSON example code that provides more information about the movie\.

 1. Compile and run the program\.

 ## Step 3\.2: Read an Item<a name="GettingStarted.Java.03.02"></a>

-In the previous program, you added the following item to the table:
+In the previous program, you added the following item to the table\.

 ```
 {